dennisschroeder/khome/docs/SensorsAndActuators.md

 Every entity in a smart home system can either be a sensor or an actuator.
 The main difference is the mutability of the state in an actuator.
 Or the immutability in a Sensor.

-Observers, on the other hand, get attached to both and executes a user-defined action, whenever a state change occurs.
+Observers, on the other hand, get attached to both and execute a user-defined action, whenever a state change occurs.

 ## Sensor
-A Sensor in Khome consists of the **state**, the **attributes**, and an **observable** property.
-In a sensor, the observable property is the one who holds the state.
-Since sensors usually measure something, this property is called "measurement" in Khome.
+A Sensor in Khome consists of the **observable state** and **attributes**.
+Since sensors usually measure something, the state is called "measurement" in Khome.

 A sensor fulfills 2 purposes: